wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The handler will be invoked with the connection object as its sole argument, which is passed to the AE Library at registration time.

+Function `readQueryFromClient()` (file `networking.c`) first checks whether the buffer is big enough for the client message.
+In most cases, no action is taken, and the function then calls `connRead()` on the client's connection object.
+Inline function `connRead()` (file `connection.h`) indirectly calls `connSocketRead()` via the connection object's `type->read`, which in turn invokes the `read()` system call to pull data out of the socket stream.
+Note that the destination buffer of the read is the client's `querybuf`, which is coupled with `qblen` to indicate the current length of data in the buffer.
+The length to be read is calculated as the remaining capacity of the buffer, as evidenced by the local variable `readlen`.

 ## Data Structures